SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-json-schema.md

 The new [SharePoint site theming](sharepoint-site-theming-overview.md) features use a JSON schema to store color settings and other information about each theme.
 Theme settings are stored in a JSON object that contains the following keys:

-* __name__ &ndash; The name of the theme, which appears in the theme picker UI and is also used by administrators and developers to refer to the theme in PowerShell cmdlets or calls to the SharePoint REST API.
+- **name**: The name of the theme, which appears in the theme picker UI and is also used by administrators and developers to refer to the theme in PowerShell cmdlets or calls to the SharePoint REST API.

-* __isInverted__ &ndash; This value should be false for light themes and true for dark themes; it controls whether SharePoint uses dark or light theme colors to render text on colored backgrounds.
+- **isInverted**: This value should be false for light themes and true for dark themes; it controls whether SharePoint uses dark or light theme colors to render text on colored backgrounds.

-* __backgroundImageUri__ &ndash; The URI of an optional background image for the theme (value can be blank if no background image).
+- **backgroundImageUri**: The URI of an optional background image for the theme (value can be blank if no background image).

-* __palette__ &ndash; The RGB color settings for the theme, stored as a nested JSON object with the following keys:
+- **palette**: The RGB color settings for the theme, stored as a nested JSON object with the following keys:

-    * themePrimary
+  - themePrimary
-    * themeLighterAlt
+  - themeLighterAlt
-    * themeLighter
+  - themeLighter
-    * themeLight
+  - themeLight
-    * themeTertiary
+  - themeTertiary
-    * themeSecondary
+  - themeSecondary
-    * themeDarkAlt
+  - themeDarkAlt
-    * themeDark
+  - themeDark
-    * themeDarker
+  - themeDarker
-    * neutralLighterAlt
+  - neutralLighterAlt
-    * neutralLighter
+  - neutralLighter
-    * neutralLight
+  - neutralLight
-    * neutralQuaternaryAlt
+  - neutralQuaternaryAlt
-    * neutralQuaternary
+  - neutralQuaternary
-    * neutralTertiaryAlt
+  - neutralTertiaryAlt
-    * neutralTertiary
+  - neutralTertiary
-    * neutralSecondaryAlt
+  - neutralSecondaryAlt
-    * neutralSecondary
+  - neutralSecondary
-    * neutralPrimaryAlt
+  - neutralPrimaryAlt
-    * neutralPrimary
+  - neutralPrimary
-    * neutralDark
+  - neutralDark
-    * black
+  - black
-    * white
+  - white
-    * primaryBackground
+  - primaryBackground
-    * primaryText
+  - primaryText
-    * bodyBackground
+  - bodyBackground
-    * bodyText
+  - bodyText
-    * disabledBackground
+  - disabledBackground
-    * disabledText
+  - disabledText
-    * error
+  - error
-    * accent
+  - accent

-The colors in the **theme** element are specified as 6-digit or 3-digit hexadecimal RGB string values.
+The colors in the `palette` element are specified as 6-digit or 3-digit hexadecimal RGB string values.

 The following is an example of a JSON object that defines a theme.